Pollen Counts and Their Impact on Hay Fever

 Pollen is a powdery substance that is integral to the pollination process.
 To fertilize the female ovule (that contains a seed plant’s reproductive cells), pollen is transported over long distances by the wind or by animals.
 However, when people allergic to pollen are exposed to it, they typically experience a series of allergy symptoms.

 So what’s the reason for this response?
 In brief, the exposure causes an immune system overreaction that leads to the release of histamine.
 By checking the pollen count, you can get a good idea of just how much pollen is circulating that day.
 Of course, taking steps to avoid pollen exposure is a valuable first step, but this usually accompanies treatments such as using antihistamines or taking allergy shots.
+Visiting with one of our allergists or allergy doctors can help determine the best course of action for long-term relief.

 Contact Us for Atlanta Area Pollen Allergy Diagnosis and Treatment